Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to avoid.

 - Reports of sticky accelerator pedals (yikes!)

 Both years saw recalls for coolant pump failures and wiper defects.
-Not exactly the smooth sailing Mercury was hoping for.
+Not exactly the seamless sailing Mercury was hoping for.

 Check out the NHTSA recalls and complaints for the 2005 and 2006 Mariners.